edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 - `Key` -  (optional) Encryption key used for the encryption.
 Required if not using Secret Store for the encryption key data
 - `InitVector` - Initialization vector used for the encryption.
 - `SecretPath` - (optional) Path in the `Secret Store` where the encryption key is located.
-Required if Key not specified.
+Required if `Key` not specified.
-- `SecretName` - (optional) name of the secret for the encryption key in the `Secret Store`.
-Required if Key not specified.
+- `SecretName` - (optional) Name of the secret for the encryption key in the `Secret Store`.
+Required if `Key` not specified.

 !!! example
     ```toml
-        # Encrypt with key specified in configuation
+        # Encrypt with key specified in configuration
         [Writable.Pipeline.Functions.Encrypt]
           [Writable.Pipeline.Functions.Encrypt.Parameters]
           Algorithm = "aes"